-For over thirty five years the Trust has provided day outings and holidays on waterways for people of all ages with any kind of disability or serious illness.
+For over forty years the Trust has provided day outings and holidays on waterways for people of all ages with any kind of disability or serious illness.

 Peter Le Marchant died very young in the early ‘70s.
 His sister Clare searched for some time to find the best way to commemorate his life.
 On a trip on a friend’s canal boat in 1973, she hit on the idea of building a boat for the disabled.
 That friend was a founder Trustee and, having resigned as a Trustee, took over the running of the Trust in 2002.

 The first boat was a 40’ narrowboat called “Matilda”; she carried her first 12 passengers in 1976.

 As a result of the success of that first year, the Trust was formed in early 1977.